addu390/addu390.github.io/_posts/2024-06-17-spatial-index-tessellation.md

 <p>Multiplying by <code>1e6</code> converts the coordinates to a fixed-point representation, making them suitable for encoding in the H3 index format.</p>

-<p>Again, this implementation is a simplified presentation of the H3 indexing process, and it does not capture the full accuracy and complexity of the actual H3 calculations.
-For precise and reliable H3 index calculations, please use the official H3 library provided by Uber.</p>
+<p>Again, this implementation is an overly simplified version of the H3 indexing process, and it does not capture the full accuracy and complexity of the actual H3 calculations.
+For precise and reliable H3 index calculations, use the official H3 library by Uber.</p>

 <hr class="hr">